digbmc/dssf-syll/_weeks/01-intro.md

 - What are you most proud of from this week?
 - What was most challenging this week?
 - What are you looking forward to next week?

+---

+## Saturday

+May 30, 2026

+### 12:50 PM *There Will Be Blood* screening

+*There Will Be Blood* (Paul Thomas Anderson, 2007) on 35 mm film.

+- Meet at 12:50 PM in the lobby of Bryn Mawr Film Institute (Alice will give you your tickets)
+- Film begins at 1:15
+- Discussion afterwards (location TBD)

 [Next week >>](02-data)